p21org/proj21.github.io/README.md

 # Project 21

-2020 was a poor year for many.
+2020 was not a great year.

-Let's make 2021 better with a deliverable Global Basic Income.
+Project 21 aims to reduce poverty, debt and inequality by delivering a Global Basic Income.